kitbagjs/router/docs/core-concepts/params.md

 ```

 :::warning
-Param names must be unique across the `path` and `query` properties and parent routes.
+Param names must be unique.
+This includes all properties that have params as well as between a child route and it's parent route.
 :::

 ## Optional Params